rapsoj/jess-rapson-site/_posts/2024-03-26-mapping-african-transit.md

 last_modified_at: 2024-04-28
 ---

 I am leading a research group to digitalise and analyse public transit routes in major Africa cities for DigitalTransport4Africa.
-The goal is to provide information to make public transit more accessible to residents and produce analytical insights for urban planners to improve services.
+The goal is to provide information to make public transit more accessible to residents and produce analytical insights for urban planners.

 # Project Overview